dashingsoft/pyarmor/docs/topic/bccmode.rst

 BCC mode could convert most of functions and methods in the scripts to equivalent C functions, those c functions will be comipled to machine instructions directly, then called by obfuscated scripts.

-When BCC scripts reports errors, a quick workaround is to ignore these problem functions.
-In many cases, this kind of problem can't be fixed.
-Because BCC mode converts some functions to C code, these funtions are not compatiable with Python function object.
-So they may not work when called by outer Python scripts.

 It requires ``c`` compiler.
 In Linux and Darwin, ``gcc`` and ``clang`` is OK.
 In Windows, only ``clang.exe`` works.
 It could be configured by one of these ways:

 * If there is any ``clang.exe``, it's OK if it could be run in other path.